mindsdb/mindsdb/docs/mindsdb-docs/docs/setup/custom-config.md

-# Custom Configuration of MindsDB Locally
+# Extend the Default MindsDB Configuration

 To follow this guide, please make sure you have a local installation of MindsDB.
 [Here](https://docs.mindsdb.com/setup/self-hosted/pip/source/), you can find out how to install MindsDB locally.